-- OCI will report, as part of the annual comprehensive reports and / or the quarterly reports described above, on its analysis of the data and information collected from the OVIN programs and its own research. - The analytical outputs will be focused on information that is considered to be of use to the automotive and mobility ecosystem in Ontario, as determined through OCI's consultation and ongoing engagement with members of the ecosystem. - OCI will determine which information and analytical products should be featured in its reports based on: - its understanding of the sector, including areas of knowledge or awareness that require further development; - requests from the automotive and mobility ecosystem received by OVIN; and - pertinence to developments in the global and Ontario automotive and mobility sector. - Any information that is shared or used to produce the public reports will be anonymized and, if possible, aggregated across projects / engagements to provide summary-level information.
+- requests from the automotive and mobility ecosystem received by OVIN; and - pertinence to developments in the global and Ontario automotive and mobility sector. - Any information that is shared or used to produce the public reports will be anonymized and, if possible, aggregated across projects / engagements to provide summary-level information.